Vaasu02/full_stack_assessment_skeleton/docs/README.md

 ## Instructions

 1. **Setting Up the Database:**
-   - Use the provided Docker Compose files to set up the initial and final database containers.
+   - Used the provided Docker Compose files to set up the initial and final database containers.
    - To start with the initial setup:
      ```bash
      docker-compose -f docker-compose.initial.yml up --build -d